ArcGIS Pro

 Vector export formats all react a little differently.
 In general terms, the basemap will retain its vector characteristics unless there is something the file format cannot handle.
 Then it will rasterize some or all of the layers.
 Here are some more details:

-PDF: This seems to be the most stable format.
+PDF: This seems to be the most stable format for printing.
 The map remains visually intact, and most information retains its vector format.
-However, here are some caveats:
+However, there are some caveats:

-This is an enlargement of a small area from an export of the Modern Antique basemap.
+This is an enlargement of a small area from the Modern Antique map.
 The font (Alegreya) for ‘Vierwaldstättersee’ is loaded on my computer.
 The others are not.

 EMF and EPS: Both seem to be sensitive to something within our basemap structure.
 In my experiments, the whole image rasterized at the chosen resolution.

-To some degree the pdf-exported map is editable in programs such as Adobe Illustrator, but be cautious.
+PDF: To some degree the pdf-exported map is editable in programs such as Adobe Illustrator, but be cautious.
 Selecting an object can be tricky (the ’Select same fill and stroke’ option in Illustrator is invaluable for this).
-Trying to re-layer the information can have unforeseen consequences, and is not recommended unless you are prepared to spend a lot of time working it out.
-And of course you’ll need to work around the issues with fonts, sprites and transparency discussed above.
+Trying to re-layer the information can have unforeseen consequences, and it is not recommended unless you are prepared to spend a lot of time working it out.

-If you are planning significant changes, it’s far safer to customize your own version of the basemap using the ArcGIS Vector Style Editor
+If you are planning significant changes, it’s far safer to customize your own version of the basemap using the VTSE.

 About the author